jarecoo/practice/notes.md

 - Give people the love and compassion you want, or the kind they need.
 - Do random acts of unsolicited kindness. it’ll make you feel better, but it will add good to the world.
 - “…doing a kindness produces the single most reliable momentary increase in well-being of any exercise we have tested” - Martin Seligman, Flourish, as quoted in The Happiness Equation, p.
 21
+- “The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
+Chasing Happiness, Headsapce video, https://my.headspace.com/play/79

 ### Be Judicious with Technology
 - it’s there to serve you, not for you to be addicted to and escape and waste time.
 Learn how to be measured in your integration of technology in you life.